Student Jobs – A Win for Both Teachers & Students!

 3. The name game (add link) Tried this brain break with my year three students and they loved it.
 For week one, I had the whole class playing in one group, but now that they know how it runs, I will break them into smaller groups next week which will definitely increase engagement even more!!

-Brain Breaks With La Masestra Loca @ CI Down Under
+Brain Breaks With La Maestra Loca @ CI Down Under

 During the recent January CI Down Under ’24, I will be forever grateful to Ibu/ Senora Anne for convincing me to be a learner in Annabelle’s spanish language lab.
 It was an INCREDIBLE experience!